JuliaQuant/MarketData.jl/README.md

-MarketData includes historical financial time series datasets.
+MarketData includes historical financial time series datasets from the Quandl Open Data source.
 The package provides the data in a TimeArray, which is the TimeSeries data structure.

 ````julia
 julia> Pkg.add("MarketData")